how to equip yourself for natural dyeing: various utensils

 Madder dyeing

-An essential plant for botanical dyes When it comes to plant dyes, madder is hard to ignore.
+An essential plant for natural dyeing Auteur : Céline PHILIPPE, Founder of Teinture Sauvage & Natural Dyeing Craftwomen When it comes to plant dyes, madder is hard to ignore.
 It is one of the few plants that “makes” red, a red that is resistant to UV rays and washing.
-Its color palette is rich and varied: oranges, pinks, reds and even purples.
-It all depends on the … Read more
+Its color palette is rich and … Read more

-cotton linen fabrics and wool skeins dyed purple and orange with banana mordant
+cotton linen fabrics and skeins of wool dyed purple and orange with banana twist

 Botanical dyeing of cotton, linen or hemp

-With biomordants In botanical dyeing, we distinguish between animal fibers such as wool and silk, and botanical fibers such as cotton, linen and hemp.
+In botanical dyeing, we distinguish between animal fibers such as wool and silk, and botanical fibers such as cotton, linen and hemp.
 This is a very important distinction when it comes to knowing how to go about dyeing textiles; more specifically, how to go about mordanting the textile.
-As a reminder, mordant is … Read more
+As a reminder, mordant is what is … Read more

 Onion dyeing

-Or how to look after your onions* * A French expression meaning “Mind your own business” I love onions.
+Or how to look after your onions properly* Auteur : Céline PHILIPPE, Founder of Teinture Sauvage & Natural Dyeing Craftwomen * A French expression meaning “Mind your own business” I love onions.
 In all its forms.
 In tarts, chutneys, soups… I use it in all kinds of sauces to accompany dishes.
-Onions are good to eat and good for your health.
-What does it look like in botanical … Read more
+Onions are good to … Read more

 A surprise: Phytolacca dyeing

-How to dye a beautiful purple with local plants Here’s a plant color experiment that took me by surprise!
+Here’s a plant color experiment that took me by surprise!
 And a nice surprise.
 I’ve been very reluctant to tell you about it, because unlike others like avocado or turmeric, the plant I’ve been experimenting with isn’t very recommendable.
-But the resulting color was so pretty … Read more
+But the resulting color was so pretty and apparently solid that I couldn’t keep it to … Read more

 Mordanting with beetroot